Steamboat: Great Britain

 After the Clyde, the Thames estuary was the main growth area for steamboats, starting with the Margery and the Thames in 1815, which were both brought down from the Clyde.
 Until the arrival of railways from 1838 onwards, steamers steadily took over the role of the many sail and rowed ferries, with at least 80 ferries by 1830 with routes from London to Gravesend and Margate, and upstream to Richmond.
 By 1835, the Diamond Steam Packet Company, one of several popular companies, reported that it had carried over 250,000 passengers in the year.

 The first steamboat constructed of iron, the Aaron Manby was laid down in the Horseley Ironworks in Staffordshire in 1821 and launched at the Surrey Docks in Rotherhithe.
 After testing in the Thames, the boat steamed to Paris where she was used on the River Seine.
 Three similar iron steamers followed within a few years.

 There are few genuine steamboats left on the River Thames; however, a handful remain.

 The SL (steam launch) Nuneham is a genuine Victorian steamer built in 1898, and operated on the non-tidal upper Thames by the Thames Steam Packet Boat Company.
 It is berthed at Runnymede.

 SL Nuneham was built at Port Brimscombe on the Thames and Severn Canal by Edwin Clarke.
 She was built for Salter Bros at Oxford for the regular passenger service between Oxford and Kingston.
 The original Sissons triple-expansion steam engine was removed in the 1960s and replaced with a diesel engine.
 In 1972, the SL Nuneham was sold to a London boat operator and entered service on the Westminster Pier to Hampton Court service.
 In 1984 the boat was sold again – now practically derelict – to French Brothers Ltd at Runnymede as a restoration project.

 Over a number of years French Brothers carefully restored the launch to its former specification.
 A similar Sissons triple-expansion engine was found in a museum in America, shipped back to the UK and installed, along with a new coal-fired Scotch boiler, designed and built by Alan McEwen of Keighley, Yorkshire.
-The superstructure was reconstructed to the original design and elegance, including the raised roof, wood panelled saloon and open top deck.
+The superstructure was reconstructed to the original design and elegance, including the raised roof, wood paneled saloon and open top deck.
 The restoration was completed in 1997 and the launch was granted an MCA passenger certificate for 106 passengers.
 SL Nuneham was entered back into service by French Brothers Ltd, but trading as the Thames Steam Packet Boat Company.

+The Thames Steam Packet Boat Company also operate SL Streatley.
+Streatley is an Edwardian steamer, also built by Salter Bros in 1915.
+Streatley and Nuneham can often be seen together cruising the upper reaches of the River Thames.